jrblevin/markdown-mode/README.md

   * `markdown-command` - the command used to run Markdown (default:
     `markdown`).
 This variable may be customized to pass command-line options to your Markdown processor of choice.
+It can also be a function; in this case `markdown` will call it with three
+    arguments: the beginning and end of the region to process, and a buffer to write the output to.

   * `markdown-command-needs-filename` - set to `t` if `markdown-command` does not accept standard input (default: